 “I am creating positive change”

 In the midst of all the hardships that come with caring for an elderly loved one, it can be difficult to see the positive impact your work has on their lives.
-Take time to remind yourself that, no matter what the day looked like, you are indeed making positive changes in your loved one’s life.
+Take time to remind yourself that, no matter what the day looks like, you are indeed making positive changes in your loved one’s life.

 “Keep putting one foot in front of the other”